CIDS-484-Spring-2022/Workout-Log/README.md

 I’ll use prior knowledge, notes, and projects from classes like Object-Oriented Programming and Data Structures and Algorithms to help with concepts and implementation for this project.
 I’ll also do some research using the web if needed.
 Scope
 As a student, I think completing this project would take some work, but is possible.
 Successfully developing a program like this would be a big accomplishment for any student.
-Experience with creating a simple GUI would be very useful and hopefully enjoyable.

 **Current Progress with the Project:**
 •	Start off with asking if you’re going to work out today or not.
 If you don’t plan on working out, a goodbye line will be presented with the current date.
 •	Give a list of exercises to add to your lift for the day.
+THe program shows what muscle group each exercise works, and when an exercis is picked, A reminder/tip wil be displayed for that specific exercise.
 The program will then ask the user the number of sets, reps, and the amount of weight being used for each exercise.
 •	When you’ve completed your workout log for the day, the current date, the total amount of weight lifted, and all the information about each lift will be printed.

-What I Would Like to Add by The Next Milestone:
+**What I Would Like to Add for the Final Submisison:**
-•	More lifts and customization available
 •	An easier way to exit the program when you are shown the exercise options
-•	Add descriptions of the exercises or what muscles each exercise works
-•	Eventually I like to implement the use of an interface rather than just using the console
 •	Add anything else that I think would be beneficial to the application